tacticalmelonfarmer/callable/README.md

 # Callable
-This tiny library is header-only and template-only, therefore it **cannot** be pre-compiled into a static/shared library.

-Any object, pointer or member function `x` that can be called like a function with `operator()` can be represented by a `callable`.
+This is a tiny header-only library, everything is in namespace `tmf`.

+The primary type is the templated class `callable`; It is a container for any "functional" entity.
+It behaves like `std::function`, the difference being it is purely stack-allocated with an adjustable static capacity.
+When using a binding mechanism (~~std::bind~~, lambda, etc...), the entity must store the bound arguments somehow, hence the capacity (bytes, octets).

-Things that are callable comapatible:
+Things that can initialize a `callable`:
- - function pointers: addresses of free functions or static member functions
+ - function pointer: address of free function or static member function
- - functors: classes which define `operator()`
+ - functor: class which defines `operator()`
+ - functor pointer
- - lambdas: implicit language-generated functors
+ - lambda: implicit language-generated functor
+ - lambda pointer
+ - object reference (rvalue or lvalue) + pointer-to-member-function
- - member functions: a class object or pointer paired with a pointer-to-member-function
+ - object pointer + pointer-to-member-function
+ - object shared_ptr + pointer-to-member-function

 ## Setup
 ### CMake